 I went into my Dollar General store and was looking for a gift for a few friends.
 I decided on a small seasonal themed drinking cup with a straw as a container to hold three small Christmas cookies, some candy, and gum.
-The little cup will be reusable after the gift is opened.

 When my 3 children were little, money was tight.
 So I bought a present for each child every month.
 Granted they were very inexpensive gifts but they still had 12 gifts to open on Christmas morning.

 If you're stumped on what Christmas gift to buy for someone or you're running low on cash AND have a computer and printer...

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I'm an 18 year old college freshman, and I'm really worried about gifts this year.
 I know that, living in a dorm room or small apartment, getting stupid wasteful gifts isn't practical.
 I want to get some girls [and guys] I'm friends with small, cheap, and meaningful gifts that they can use and love.
 I'm looking at between 5-10 girls and 5 guys.
 Please remember that most of these people live in small rooms or apartments so we don't have room for random junk.
 What is something creative?
 Thanks!

 By maddie from Normal, IL

 This isn't really creative or unique but I would think shower gel/body wash would be welcome.
 Sometimes you can also find inexpensive day planners.